Treatment for Ankle Fractures in Spring & Houston, TX

 Healing from an Ankle Fracture

 Most people require at least six weeks to heal from an ankle fracture.
-However, it may take longer if several bones, ligaments, and/or tendons were damaged.
-Though many patients are able to return to normal daily activities within three to four months, sometimes full recovery can take as long as two years.
+However, it may take longer if several bones, ligaments, and tendons were damaged.
+Though many patients can return to normal daily activities within three to four months, sometimes full recovery can take as long as two years.
 Rehabilitation is generally recommended as part of the recovery process.
 Some individuals may need to wear splints or removable braces to protect their ankle during recovery.
-People who smoke, have diabetes, or are considered elderly are at a higher risk for complications, so make sure you rely on our seasoned team to determine the extent of your ankle or foot injury.
+People who smoke, have diabetes, or are considered elderly are at a higher risk for complications.
+Make sure you rely on our seasoned team to determine the extent of your ankle or foot injury.
 If you believe you’ve sustained an ankle fracture in the Spring or Houston, TX area, call KSF Orthopaedic Center to request an examination today!